samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ## Type Systems for Gradual-typing

-This work presents type systems for untyped languages, influenced by gradual typing work on interoperation.
+This work presents type systems for untyped languages, influenced by gradual typing work on interoperation, but doesn't explicitly deal with typed/untyped interoperation.

 ##### Practical Variable-Arity Polymorphism
 T. Stephen Strickland, Sam Tobin-Hochstadt, and Matthias Felleisen.